sebilm/ioBroker.nibeuplink/README.md

 ## Changelog

+### 0.5.1
+* Store 'no current connection error' as empty string, not null

 ### 0.5.0 - 2021-05-13
 * Add new connection types (cloud, poll)
 * Set supported node.js versions to >=12.0.0 <17